crownstone/website/business/06-asset-tracking.md

     description: It provides real-time visibility into asset location, enabling proactive management and enhanced security
     image: /images/asset-tracking/rlt.svg
     image-alt: real-time tracking
+solutions:
+  - title: "Improved Asset Visibility"
+    description: "Gain real-time visibility into the location and status of assets throughout their lifecycle, reducing the risk of loss, misplacement or theft.
+This allows for easy identification of asset location, whether they are in storage, in transit, or in use at a job site."
+    image: /images/asset-tracking/visibility.jpg
+    image-alt: real-time asset visibility reduces lost and theft
+  - title: "Enhanced Operational Efficiency"
+    description: "Asset tracking streamlines the process of locating and accessing assets, reducing the time spent searching for tools or equipment.
+This improves overall workflow efficiency and allows employees to focus on their core tasks."
+    image: /images/asset-tracking/efficiency.jpg
+    image-alt: asset tracking enhances operations by enhancing workflow efficiency
+  - title: "Cost Savings"
+    description: "By reallocating underutilized assets to areas of higher demand or by maximizing asset utilization, businesses can reduce the need to purchase additional assets, saving on capital expenditures.
+In addition, labor costs associated with manual tracking methods are reduced as well."
+    image: /images/asset-tracking/costs.jpg
+    image-alt: minimize inventory costs and asset purchases
+  - title: "Data-Driven Insights"
+    description: "By providing data on asset usage, maintenance history, and performance metrics, asset tracking systems enable businesses to make informed decisions about asset management, resource allocation, and process optimization.
+This leads to more efficient operations and better business outcomes."
+    image: /images/asset-tracking/insights.jpg
+    image-alt: asset location data enables informed business decisions
+  - title: "Preventive Maintenance"
+    description: "Implement proactive maintenance schedules based on asset usage data to prevent costly breakdowns, minimize downtime, and prolong asset lifespan.
+This ensures that assets are available when needed, increasing overall productivity."
+    image: /images/asset-tracking/maintenance.jpg
+    image-alt: personalized location-based services
 ---